Shift work: Epidemiology

-Industries
+Adoption

-It is estimated that 15-20% of workers in industrialized countries are employed in shift work.
+It is estimated that 15–20% of workers in industrialized countries are employed in shift work.
 Shift work is common in the transportation sector as well.
 Some of the earliest instances appeared with the railroads, where freight trains have clear tracks to run on at night.

 Shift work is also the norm in fields related to public protection and healthcare, such as law enforcement, emergency medical services, firefighting, security and hospitals.
 Shift work is a contributing factor in many cases of medical errors.
 Shift work has often been common in the armed forces.
 Military personnel, pilots, and others that regularly change time zones while performing shift work experience jet lag and consequently suffer sleep disorders.

 Those in the field of meteorology, such as the National Weather Service and private forecasting companies, also use shift work, as constant monitoring of the weather is necessary.
 Much of the Internet services and telecommunication industry relies on shift work to maintain worldwide operations and uptime.

 Service industries now increasingly operate on some shift system; for example a restaurant or convenience store will normally be open on most days for much longer than a working day.

 There are many industries requiring 24/7 coverage that employ workers on a shift basis, including: